catgoose/chat-gypsy.nvim/README.md

 - [ ] Check tokens before sending to model.
 - [ ] Add to configuration the option to select which model to use for entry composition
+- [ ] When requests are queued, show indicator in ui